openhab/openhab-docs/_addons_bindings/zwave/doc/heiman/hs1caz_0_0.md

 Device Factory Reset

--Long press Net\_Button (small button behind hole on the side of the device) while installing battery in HS1CA-Z.
+-Long press Net_Button (small button behind hole on the side of the device) while installing battery in HS1CA-Z.

 You can use a needle or a SIM card extractor (included in package) to press the button.

-\- Device Reset Locally notification is transmitted.
+- Device Reset Locally notification is transmitted.

-\- Please use this procedure only when the network primary controller is
+- Please use this procedure only when the network primary controller is

 missing or otherwise inoperable.

 Manual: